 Recently, I have found this to be true.
-During my almost 60 years of living, I have seen hundreds of Valentine’s Day heart-shaped candy boxes.
+During my 60 years of living, I have seen hundreds of Valentine’s Day heart-shaped candy boxes.
 In some of my more romantic years, I even received a few.
 A few are tucked away in an old closet, the packages faded through the years.
 Even now, years later, upon opening the boxes, the faint scent of that delectable chocolate still lingers.

 The reminders announcing the upcoming holiday appear on the store shelves very soon after the last vestiges of Christmas have lost their luster.
 The bright red packages with a slick or satiny touch in a variety of sizes and assortments – accented with bows and fancy wrappings.
 This year, as every year, the receipt of that special heart-shaped box will bring smiles to faces everywhere.

 To me, this year and most likely each year hereafter, the sight of that simple heart-shaped box will bring a bit of sadness intertwined with fond memories.
 For it was two years ago today, on Feb.
 14, 2017, reputedly the sweetest of days, that a forever memory was made for me.

 In mid-January, I had begun staying as an aide with an elderly cancer patient named Ruth Cochran – Miss Ruth, to me.
 She was the mother of one of my Facebook friends and her recent terminal cancer diagnosis had left her and all her family reeling.
 Hospice had been called in and the countdown to the final days was fast approaching.